Sociology of Terrorism, Books on Sociology of Terrorism

 The Jaish-e-Mohammed is an Islamic extremist group based in Pakistan that was formed in

 early 2000 by Masood Azhar upon his release from prison in India.
-The groups aim is
+The terrorist

-to unite Kashmir with Pakistan.
-It is politically aligned with the radical political party
+groups aim is to unite Kashmir with Pakistan.
+It is politically aligned with the

-Musharraf.
+attempts against President Musharraf.
 Pakistan banned KUI and JUF in November 2003.
-Elements of JEM and Lashkar

 The JEMs leader, Masood Azhar, was released from Indian imprisonment in December